-Since not everyone follows the site on Twitter or Discord, here’s a handy post to round up news from a trade show that just started in Japan, JAEPO.
+Since not everyone follows the site on Twitter or Discord, here’s a handy post to round up news from the trade show that just started in Japan, JAEPO 2023.

-This is the first time the event has been held in-person since just before COVID in February 2023; 2021’s was online-only, and 2022’s didn’t happen at all because of the lingering after-effects on the Japanese arcade trade.
+This is the first time JAEPO (Japan’s equivalent of Amusement Expo) has been held in-person since just before COVID in February 2023; 2021’s was online-only, and 2022’s didn’t happen at all because of the lingering after-effects on the Japanese arcade trade.
 I had also been hearing that this would be the last edition of it, but it looks like there will be a reduced version taking place this November.
-That said, this doesn’t have a lot of support yet so it may not feature the same kind of announcements that you’ll be getting today.
+That said, this doesn’t have a lot of support yet so it may not feature the same kind of announcements here.

 The event goes Friday & Saturday in Japan, with the Saturday side being open to the public.
 Some new announcements will be made then, so if there is anything that pops up after publishing, I’ll be sure to update this post.
 However, there are some things that were on display in a private manner, meaning that only certain people got to see them for now and more will come later.